 These small-scale projects are already conceived at the joint online seminars.
 We assume that these will be both cross-border projects (taking place in Georgia) and in-country dialogue projects between different social groups with tensions over the Karabakh conflict.
 Whether these will take place as physical meetings or online depends on how the Covid-19 related restrictions develop in the coming months in the countries.
 We have therefore developed different scenarios to be able to react flexibly.

 In addition, 4-day interim seminars in sub-groups in Baku and Yerevan are planned.
 These were roughly estimated for the period September to November.
 Their implementation as physical meetings also depends on the development of the current restrictions.

 From 2009 to 2016 inmedio cooperated with the Catholic University of North Rhine-Westphalia (KatHo) in a project funded by the program Conflict Prevention in South Caucasus of the German Academic Exchange Service.
 Seven workshops took place that brought together Armenian and Azerbaijani youth, University lecturers and NGO representatives.
-The joint conflict resolution training focused on the Nagorno-Karabakh situation, a so-called 'frozen' conflict that still runs the high risk of escalation, as demonstrated by the incidents in 2016.
+The joint conflict resolution training focused on the Nagorno-Karabakh situation, a so-called 'frozen' conflict that still runs the high risk of escalation, as demonstrated by the incidents in 2016 and 2020.
 The two countries are officially at war and have a closed border with soldiers being shot by snipers at the line of contact every month.
-Over 200 people were killed in April 2016 during the biggest clashes since the 1994 ceasefire.
-The aftermath of the April clashes and their effect on both societies were at the center of the 2016 workshops.

-For more information, please contact Dirk Splinter (Splinterinmedio.de)
+For more information, please contact the project lead Larissa Kunze ( ).